openshift-agent-team/fleeting/README.md

 Put files to be populated by Ignition in the tree rooted at `data/ignition/files/`.
 Put systemd units in `data/ignition/systemd/units`.
+These are all built into the binary at compilation time.

 The ZTP manifests provided by the users are read from `./manifests`.
 The required manifests are: